-You can find a complete list of Sybase's LDAP directory schema in NT - %SYBASE%\%SYBASE\OCS%\ini.
+You can find a complete list of the Sybase LDAP directory schema in Windows - %SYBASE%\%SYBASE_OCS%\ini.

 In the same directory, there is also a file called sybase-schema.conf, which contains the same schema, but uses a Netscape-specific syntax.